Want to create a multi step form in WordPress?

 FAQs on Multi Step Forms

-Sometimes multi step forms are called multi page forms.
-Either way, it means your form is split into smaller chunks, and it has elements like a progress bar which helps users see that they’re getting closer to finishing the form.
+Sometimes, multi-step forms are called multi-page forms.
+Either way, they mean your form is split into smaller chunks, and they have elements like a progress bar that help users see that they’re getting closer to finishing the form.

 In fact, research shows that having more than 3 form fields on a single page can reduce your conversion rate.